culturing/poems/Poems/2026-04-20/13 Postscript to Venus in Fur.md

 Postscript to Venus in Fur
 20 April 2026

-Vanda has her way with him,
+Venus has her way with him,
 then leaves him dangling in pain, half-crucified.
 But then comes the resurrection,
 Thomas enlivened with newfound strength,